RareEarthElements/Bank-Telemarketing/README.md

 **Machine Learning Method**

 The dataset has a considerable difference between the amount of data for class 1 and 0, since the model will easily predict class 0, thus giving a high accuracy value, therefore that the accuracy metric cannot be used as the main metric because in this case, but still used as an additional metric for model quality preservation.
 Instead we will prioritize the use of ROC-AUC metric as the ROC-AUC metric is a value obtained by taking into account the true positive rate (TP / TP + FN) and false positive rate (FP / FP + TN) where the selection of this metrics is very suitable for the imbalanced dataset. **The ROC-AUC score that is closer to 1 means that the model is getting better at distinguishing the class 1 (customer makes a deposit) and 0 (customer does not make a deposit).** For the metrics used in the classification report, there are precision, recall, and f1-score.

+**Model Selection**

+There are three models that are quite stable, namely decision tree, gradient boosting, XGBRF.
+Decision tree will not be selected for optimization because its ROC-AUC score is lower than gradient boosting and XGBRF models.
+The two models have similar characteristics, but XGBRF has a lower f-1 score and accuracy than gradient boosting, so the model chosen for optimization is the **gradient boosting** model.

 From the evaluation results for the best model chosen is GradientBoostingClassifier.
 The treatment to overcome data imbalance with SMOTE technique and hyperparameter tuning has successfully improved the performance of the GradientBoostingClassifier model.
 The following is the metrics report of the best model, GradientBoostingClassifier, which has been optimized through the hyperparameter tuning process: